 +356 2034 1705

-Legal Recruitment and Jobs
+Legal Recruitment and Jobs in Malta

 We recruit lawyers across all industries in Malta, including legal associates in law firms and in-house legal counsels within iGaming, insurance, banking and other financial service sectors.
 We recruit lawyers for our clients across all career levels including graduate lawyers and lawyers who are warranted in Malta.
 If you are interested in learning more about specific career opportunities or market insights, we recommend speaking with our Legal Recruitment Consultant.